VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft3.md

 **Why Automation is Important and Required:**

-In this guide, we'll explore automation with Python.
-Automation is key in today's fast-paced world, saving time and effort across various tasks. **Python**, which is a top choice for **Automation**.
-We'll cover its essential libraries along with examples  for practical uses.
-By the end, you'll be ready to automate tasks efficiently using Python.

-# Understanding Automation
-**What is automation**

-**Automation** is the use of technology to perform different tasks with minimal human intervention.
-It involves the implementation of systems or processes that can **operate automatically**, **reducing the need for manual labor** and **increasing efficiency**.

-**Why Automation is Important and Required:**

 -   **Efficiency:** Streamlines processes, saving time and effort.
 -   **Accuracy:** Minimizes human error, ensuring precision.
 -   **Cost Reduction:** Lowers labor costs, increases productivity.